 Why me?
-This is the question an alcoholic or addict will always ask themselves but never get a definitive answer.
-Well, at least I used to ask myself this all the time.
+That is the question an alcoholic or addict will always ask themselves but never get a definitive answer.
+Well, at least I used to ask myself that question all the time.
 Why can’t I drink like a normal person?
 Why can’t I take and leave alcohol like my mates?
 What Is wrong with me?
 Why me?

 It wasn’t until I stopped asking myself this, that my recovery really stood a chance.
 Asking the question ‘why me’ over and over again only gave my alcoholic brain ammunition to try and trick me into believing ‘maybe I can drink like a normal person now!’.